 GAMT deficiency is due to mutations in the GAMT gene (19p13.3).
 Different mutations (missense, nonsense, splice site, insertions, deletions) have been identified, located on various exons of the GAMT gene.
 The most frequently identified mutation, c.327G>A (p.K109K, splice site exon 2), is present in at least one allele in over 50% of families. c.59G>C is most frequently encountered in Portuguese patients.
 To date no genotype phenotype correlation has been established.

 The diagnosis is clinically suspected in children with DD/ID, speech/language delay, autistic behavior and seizures.
-Diagnosis is based on the presence of high levels of guanidinoacetate (GAA) in the urine / blood and low levels of creatine in the brain.
-Abnormal results are confirmed by genetic testing for mutations in the GAMT gene.
+Diagnosis is based on the presence of high levels of guanidinoacetate (GAA) in the urine/blood and low levels of creatine in the brain.
+Diagnosis is confirmed by genetic testing for mutations in the GAMT gene.
 In case of unknown significance of a gene variant, measurement of GAMT enzyme catalytic activity helps to confirm a functional deficiency.
 Methods for newborn screening have been established and pilot projects are currently being conducted in various newborn screening programs.

-The differential diagnosis in a child with a cerebral creatine deficiency includes L-Arginine:glycine amidinotransferase (AGAT) deficiency and X-linked creatine transporter deficiency.
-In case of partial cerebral creatine deficiency, argininosuccinic aciduria, citrullinemia type I, and gyrate atrophy of the choroid and retina (see these terms) should be considered.
+The differential diagnosis in children with a cerebral creatine deficiency includes L-Arginine:glycine amidinotransferase (AGAT) deficiency and X-linked creatine transporter deficiency.
+In the case of a partial cerebral creatine deficiency, argininosuccinic aciduria, citrullinemia type I, and gyrate atrophy of the choroid and retina (see these terms) should be considered.

 Preimplantation or prenatal genetic diagnosis is possible for at risk couples.